 In the scenarios shown in the two quadrants on the left, an ONU has one or more pairs of dedicated wavelength channels (one downstream, one upstream), forming a Wavelength-Division Multiplexing PON (WDM-PON).
 In the scenarios shown in the two right quadrants, an ONU shares one or more pairs of wavelength channels with other ONUs using a Time-Division Multiplexing (TDM) scheme, resulting in a Hybrid-PON.
 Depending on the order in which WDM sharing and TDM sharing is applied to these wavelength channels, Hybrid-PON can be further divided into Single-Scheduling Domain WDM-PON (SSD-WDM-PON) and Multiple-Scheduling Domain WDM-PON (MSD-WDM-PON).

 This taxonomy of optical access architectures is presented in Table 1.
-The network names shown in the table represent the optical access architectures in which the logical channels are separated using WDM.

 Table 1: Taxonomy of Optical Access Architectures